 Like a good couples’ counselor would say: have the hard talks when things are still rosy.
 Draft up the most difficult parts of contracts — such as key man clauses — before things go south, and listen to experienced people with skin in the game.
 We’ve seen enough of these scenarios play out to the detriment of promising founders and teams, and we can help you set up foolproof provisions.

 Our key man clause terms are standard: 48 months with a 12-month cliff.
 Terms of a scenario in which a founder leaves the company within the 48 month vesting period depend on what causes the departure.
-In any leaver scenario, we think it’s most fair that the leaving founder’s shares are offered to the remaining founders first.
+The leaving founder shall in any leaver scenario sell all unvested shares at par value.

 The latter is important for two main reasons.
 One, if a co-founder decides to jump ship after just a few months or a year, it would be unfair to let the remaining co-founders keep building without being properly incentivized.
 Two, having “dead equity” on your cap table is not favorable at later financing rounds.